 - B12 – This water soluble vitamin plays a major role in our body including helping produce cells which work to fight off infection.
 Strict vegetarians, vegans, and individuals with low stomach acid or have had part of their digestive tract removed are at risk of becoming deficient in B12 causing a lack of energy and impaired immunity.
 Animal products like meats, milk, and eggs are naturally high in B12.
 The best way for vegetarians and vegans to get adequate amounts of B12 is by either consuming B12 fortified cereal products, nutritional yeast, or using a supplement.
 For people who have an altered GI tract, they must use a spray, take a supplement or get injections.

 - Functional foods – Some research suggests certain foods like garlic, astragalus, echinacea, and shiitake mushrooms may help increase immunity due to specific compounds in each food.
 Adding in high levels of antioxidants like those in Vitamin C, Vitamin A, and selenium may help reduce cold symptoms and shorten the length of a cold.
-Although, it may be challenging to consume adequate amounts of functional foods, antioxidants, vitamins, and minerals required when a cold hits, products like Aerobic Life OnSet, provide an easy option.
+Although, it may be challenging to consume adequate amounts of functional foods, antioxidants, vitamins, and minerals required when a cold hits, products like nbpure OnSet, provide an easy option.

 While you make your holiday shopping list, don’t forget to add in the extra supplements to boost your immunity and help provide cheer all season long.